 Global Positioning System (GPS) Architecture

-The Architecture of Global Positioning System consists of three segments or units namely:
+The Architecture of the Global Positioning System consists of three segments or units namely:

 - GPS Space Segment